shw3512/shw3512.github.io/proj/cysec-g30.md

 ### Your turn

 Scenario: You get an e-mail from your bank saying that your account may have been compromised and that you need to use this link to verify your identity and account activity within 24 hours or your account will be frozen.
-You use this bank account to pay multiple important bills that come due in the next few days.
+You use this bank account to pay multiple important bills, several of which come due in the next few days.

 What do you do?

+(Example options)

-- Option: Log in to your bank's website.
+- Log in to your bank's website.
     - Using what URL?
 The URL in the e-mail?
 The URL from a Web search?
 The URL you previously bookmarked in your Web browser or password manager?
-- Option: Give your bank a call.
+- Give your bank a call.
     - Using what phone number?
 The number in the e-mail?
 The number on your bank's website?
 The number on the back of your bank card?